 More advanced consumer products companies are moving on to building digital models in their PLM system which encapsulate the global knowledge of the company for each and every product.
-These 'digital twins' represent everything about each product and its lifecycle such as the definition, composition and design, as well as information on market requirements, manufacturability, performance, suppliers, retailers, sustainability and more.
+These 'digital twins' represent everything about each product and its lifecycle such as the definition, Digitalization, supported by a digital thread, digital twins, simulation and analytics can reinvigorate companies whose growth has been lagging.

+composition and design, as well as information on market requirements, manufacturability, performance, suppliers, retailers, sustainability and more.
 When companies combine these digital twin models with advanced simulation capabilities they have the ability to virtually model and simulate what used to require physical models.
 This means more analysis can be performed in a shorter period, helping companies to learn more quickly.
-These digital models can help reduce the cost of commissioning manufacturing facilities for new products by bringing together all the information to qualify them effectively.
+These digital models can help reduce the cost of commissioning manufacturing facilities for new products by bringing together all the information to gualify them effectively.
 A plant manager or technician is able to predict crucial maintenance needs and plan for them when they least disrupt production, maximizing line utilization and profitability.
 More broadly, they give companies more control over their product portfolios and the way they are introduced and retired from the market.